cj-casilao6/MidtermProject/README.md

 # MidtermProject
-Counts number of heads and tails when simulating coin flips.
+Calculates perimeter and area of circle and rectangle